 Bravtovi™ is an oral small molecule BRAF kinase inhibitor and Mektovi® (binimetinib) is an oral small molecule MEK inhibitor which target key enzymes in the MAPK signaling pathway.
 Inappropriate activation of proteins in this pathway has been shown to occur in many cancers including melanoma, colorectal cancer, non-small cell lung cancer, thyroid and others.
-In the U.S., Bravtovi™ + Mektovi® are approved for the treatment of unresectable or metastatic melanoma with a BRAF V600E or BRAF V600K mutation, as detected by an FDA-approved test.(7,8)
+In the U.S., Bravtovi™ + Mektovi® are approved for the treatment advanced melanoma and colon cancers with a BRAF V600E or BRAF V600K mutation, as detected by an FDA-approved test.(7,8)

 About BEACON CRC Clinical Trial

 The BEACON clinical trial evaluated treatment with Bravtovi™+ Mektovi® and cetuximab in patients with BRAFV600E-mutant mCRC whose disease has progressed after one or two prior regimens.
 The BEACON trial directly compared Bravtovi™ in combination with cetuximab with or without Mektovi to cetuximab and irinotecan-based therapy.
 The trial was conducted at over 200 investigational sites in North America, South America, Europe and the Asia Pacific region.

 Data leading to the FDA approval was presented at the ESMO 20th World Congress on Gastrointestinal Cancer.
 The results of the ongoing BEACON clinical trial demonstrated that:

 - The 3 drug combination of Bravtovi, Mektovi. and cetuximab was generally well-tolerated with no unexpected side effects.